libpysal.weights.W¶

 - neighbors

-if not set, lexicographical ordering is used to iterate and theid_order_set
+Wif not set, lexicographical ordering is used to iterate and theid_order_setproperty will returnFalse.
+This can be set after creation by setting theid_orderproperty.- silence_warningsbool

 By default

-will print a warning if the dataset contains any disconnected components or islands.
-To silence this warning set this parameter toTrue
+libpysalwill print a warning if the dataset contains any disconnected components or islands.
+To silence this warning set this parameter toTrue.- ids

 - neighbors